junbeomic/junbeomic.github.io/index.md

 <p>
   Greeting!
 This site is a personal webpage of Junbeom Park.
-  Junbeom Park is a very promising and original engineer with an interest in diverse fields!.
+  Junbeom Park is a very promising and original engineer with an interest in diverse fields!
 </p>

 <p>